Classic Motorcycle Build

 Clutch Slippage

 Slippage can be caused by worn friction discs or weak spring tension.
-If your clutch is dragging or not releasing, the clutch discs may be gummed up or warped.
+If your clutch is dragging or not releasing, the discs may be gummed up or warped.

 Clutch Removal Procedure

-Stabilize the bike in an upright position.
+It's best to have the bike in an upright position.
 If you don't have a motorcycle work stand, put the front wheel into a chock or clamp so the bike is vertical.
 Another way is place a piece of wood under the kickstand so the bike sits more upright (careful it doesn't fall over the other way).

 If you have an electric-start bike, disconnect the battery.
 You may have to remove the battery and the battery tray to remove the primary cover.

-Remove left foot peg and rear brake lever on early bikes/shifter lever on later bikes.
-Place a drain pan under the motorcycle.
+Place a drain pan under the motor.
 Remove the bottom oil plug from the primary cover and drain the oil.

-Ironhead Sportster primary cover
+Sportster primary cover

 Remove the primary chain cover and gasket.
 Note that some of the bolts are longer than the others, and one of the bolts is thinner than the others.